+Grade Level: 10, 11, 12

-Course Credit: 1 credit, two semesters Prerequisite: Drawing and Painting I
+Course Credit: 1 credit, two semesters

+Prerequisite: Drawing and Painting I

-Drawing and Painting II continues to build on student skills and knowledge of a wide variety of techniques and materials.
+Drawing and Painting II continues to build student skills and knowledge of a wide variety of techniques and use of materials.
 Students will continue to develop their own artistic style, creative self-expression and knowledge of the fundamentals.
-They will increase their study of art history as they explore a variety of artists and art movements throughout time.
-After completing this course, students will be prepared for a future in higher level art classes should they choose to continue on to Drawing and Painting III.
-Student critiques will be both verbal and written.
-They will begin to work more independently.
-They will still be required to keep a sketchbook, turn in homework and participate in class discussion.
+They will increase their study of art history as they explore a variety of artists and art movements throughout history.
+After completing this course, students will be prepared for a future in higher level art classes should they choose to continue on.
+Student critique will be both verbal and written.
+They will begin to work more independently as they begin to find their own unique art style.
+They will still be required to keep a sketchbook for class work and homework.
 Students may choose to purchase additional supplies for this course.
+Fee: \$33-\$45